ChristopherDebray/string-manipulations/readme.md

 Replaces all occurrences of a substring with another string.

 ## License
-string-manipulations is licensed under the ISC License.
+@christopher_debray/string-manipulations is licensed under the ISC License.
 See the LICENSE file for details.